wheelercj/note-splitter/docs/how-to-doc.rst

 local testing
 -------------
 We can generate HTML files locally to test our rst and markdown files.
-If you haven't already, install Sphinx with ``pip install -U Sphinx``, MyST with ``pip install -U myst-parser`` and our site's theme with ``pip install sphinx-rtd-theme``.
+If you haven't already, install the documentation dependencies with ``python -m pip install -r requirements.txt``.

 1. While in the project's root folder, use ``cd docs``.
 2. Use the ``make html`` command (or if that doesn't work, try ``.\make html``) to generate HTML files from our rst and markdown files.
 This is just for testing changes to the rst and markdown files before committing them; the HTML files should not be committed.